All Episodes

 Because it's very much against everything that I talk about.

-So if ten years ago you began to listen to a guy who talks about uh rational objective and moral evaluations of your childhood, and none of this is critical.
+So if 10 years ago you began to listen to a guy who talks about rational, objective, and moral evaluations of your childhood.

 I don't mean this in any negative way.

-Um it's just an interesting phenomenon, but then I'm a free will guy.
+But then I'm a free will guy.

-And one of the first things that it seems that you're trying to do is sell me a kind of determinism, which is what I couldn't possibly provide these things to my kids because they weren't provided to me as a child.
+And one of the first things that it seems that you're trying to do is sell me a kind of determinism, which is why I couldn't possibly provide these things to my kids because they weren't provided to me as a child.

-Which is like saying, well, I can't buy my kids cell phones because there weren't cell phones around when I was a child.
+Which is like saying, well, I can't buy my kids' cell phones because there weren't cell phones around when I was a child.

 Well, it doesn't make much sense, does it?